darian-heede/webapp-template-python/README.md

 ## Creating an app based on this template

 An app can be built by using the generated python/Flask foundation.
-By using docker-compose with mongodb and nginx, the app will have an integrated database it can call upon as well as a complete webserver proxy to host the app.
+By using docker-compose with mongoDB and nginx, the app will have an integrated database it can call upon as well as a complete webserver proxy to host the app.

 The template is fairly flexible and may be adjusted to the needs required by the app.

 ### App debugging

-Keep the mongodb data within the container by commenting out a line within the `docker-compose.yml` that mounts a volume containing the data:
+Keep the mongoDB data within the container by commenting out a line within the `docker-compose.yml` that mounts a volume containing the data:

 ```yml
 volumes: